Rothman Center for Neuropsychiatry

-Our multidisciplinary team of specialists provides comprehensive psychiatric, behavioral and neurocognitive evaluation.
-The goals of the evaluation are to:
+Our clinic provides comprehensive psychiatric, behavioral and neurocognitive evaluations to:

-- Assist in diagnosing psychiatric, behavioral and learning problems
+- Assist with diagnosing psychiatric, behavioral and learning problems

-Psychiatric evaluations consist of a medical history, neurological examination, and an interview with the patient and family to assess psychosocial functioning.
-Our Center offers expertise and consultation on the role of immune function and nutrition in neuropsychiatric symptoms.
-Following evaluation we may recommend one or more treatment options.
+Psychiatric evaluations consist of a detailed medical history, neurological examination, and an interview with the individual and his/her family to assess psychosocial functioning.
+This clinic offers expertise and consultation on the role of immune function and nutrition in neuropsychiatric symptoms.

 To schedule an appointment or to learn more about the Rothman Center, contact us at:

 We are located in St. Petersburg, directly across the street from All Children's Hospital.

 The Rothman Center is on the fourth floor of the Children's Development & Rehabilitation Center, 880 Sixth Street South, Suite 460.

 |Tanya K. Murphy, M.D.

 University of South Florida Rothman Center for Pediatric Neuropsychiatry